Christmas Wreath Fundraiser Timeline

 Track progress

 Keep track of orders and payments.
-Use a spreadsheet or order form.
-Make sure to collect buyer names, addresses, and payment status.
+Use one order sheet or spreadsheet to record each buyer.
+Make sure to collect buyer names, shipping addresses, and payment information.
 This insures that things go well when using multi-address order and shipping systems.
 Don’t forget to note wreath counts from each buyer so you know how many fresh balsam wreaths to order.
 It’s also a good idea to ask for any special delivery instructions if they’re sending to apartments or odd addresses.

 Submit your order

-Once you've collected all orders, confirm the total wreath count.
+Once you've collected all orders, confirm the wreath amount.
 Place the order via the website with Rockdale Wreaths.
 Remember, delivery takes 5-7 business days via UPS, so plan accordingly.

 Pickup day